XuesongDing/GMD-models/README.md

 # GMD input

-Supporting information that contains all the input and forcing conditions files required to reproduce the experiments from the manusript: **Interpretation of long-term stratigraphic sequences in a source-to-sink numerical framework**.
+Supporting information that contains all the input and forcing conditions files required to reproduce the experiments from the manusript: **Quantitative stratigraphic analysis in a source-to-sink numerical framework**.

 <div align="center">